Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Introduction
 This python code is intended to automate/make easier the data extraction and cutting of satellite data from the netherlands space office (NSO).
-NSO provides free satellite images from the Netherlands, a downside however is that the NSO provides a very large region and as such a very large data file (Around 1 gb per image).
+NSO provides free satellite images from the Netherlands, a downside however is that the NSO provides a very large region and as such a very large data file.
 This leads to a unnecessary large amount of data, if you only want to study a smaller specific region.

 This python code cuts a selected region out of the original satellite image, provided that the selected region is smaller than the original file.